 1. Some things will irritate you about your partner

 However, stay authentic to yourself and your expectations from your spouse.
 Convey clear cut boundaries on issues that are non-negotiable for you.
-Iron out the less essential pain points or disagreements by addressing it with patience, humour and conversations with your partner.
+Iron out the less essential pain points or disagreements by addressing them with patience, humor and conversations with your partner.
 This will help you to adjust better in a marriage.

 2. Get inventive while making up after a fight

-Many, if not most, of the slinging matches, will be over innocuous things like the TV remote, screen time, vacations, money, children’s names or even pets.
+Many, if not most, of the mud-slinging, will be over innocuous things like the TV remote, screen time, vacations, money, children’s names or even pets.
 Add to that factors like work stress, adapting to change, expectations and tiring lifestyles that can make a modern marriage shaky.
+We did tell you marital adjustment doesn’t come easy, didn’t we?

 But remember to ditch that ego and cool tempers with romance and humour.
 So indulge in romantic gestures, ‘date nights’ and some passionate bedroom antics to work up that magic again.